thdoan/jscrab/index.md

 - Localized to Vietnamese language
 - Added ability to use compound words via the Space tile (fundamental to Vietnamese vocabulary)
 - Optimized images using [RIOT](https://riot-optimizer.com/)
-- Changed computer tile border to solid for consistency
+- Changed opponent tile border to solid for consistency
 - Moved `index.html` to root
 - Added sound effects
 - Deleted unused JavaScript files